rusconi/TFT-MoodeCoverArt/README.md

 # TFT-MoodeCoverArt

+*version = "0.0.4" : changes*

+* added option to display cover art only without overlays (see config file for instructions)

 *version = "0.0.3" : changes*

 * added option to turn off backlight when mpd state = stop (see config file for instructions)